 Another major misconception is that vaginal dryness only affects women after menopause.
 The truth is, it can happen at any age.
 Hormonal changes from childbirth and breastfeeding, certain medications, stress, and even some health conditions can all contribute to dryness.
 It’s a common experience, and you shouldn’t feel like you have to just live with it, no matter your age.

-Matching a Product to Your Symptoms
+How to Match a Moisturizer to Your Symptoms

 If you’re dealing with persistent itching and irritation, a vaginal moisturizer can offer quick relief.
 With consistent use, these products do more than just soothe; they help make vaginal tissue healthier, more flexible, and less likely to tear.
 This is especially important for maintaining comfort in your daily life and during intimacy.